fredericGette/Lumia520/content/linux/README.md

 $ pmbootstrap flasher boot
 ```

-After some minutes, the startup logo stops moving.
+After 2 minutes, the startup logo stops moving.
 At this moment you can open a ssh session to the device.
 ```
 $ ssh user@172.16.42.1
 ```
 > [!NOTE]
+> Not only the first boot is long.
+The following ones will last the same time.
 > There is no working graphical ui currently.
 > But we can still display image in the framebuffer.
 See example below.

 Display an animation: